Dubbing: French-speaking Canada

 Formerly, all French-language dubbed films in Quebec were imported from France and some still are.
-Such a practice was criticized by former politician Mario Dumont after he took his children to see the Parisian French dub of Shrek the Third, which Dumont found incomprehensible.
-After his complaints and a proposed bill, Bee Movie, the film from DreamWorks Animation, was dubbed in Quebec, making it the studio's first animated film to have a Quebec French dub, as all DreamWorks Animation films had previously been dubbed in France.
-In terms of Disney, the first Disney animated film to be dubbed in Quebec was Oliver and Company.
-The Disney Renaissance films were also dubbed in Quebec except for The Rescuers Down Under, Beauty and the Beast, and The Lion King.
+Such a practice was criticized by former politician Mario Dumont after he took his children to see the European French dub of Shrek the Third, which Dumont found incomprehensible.
+After his complaints and a proposed bill, Bee Movie, the film from DreamWorks Animation, was dubbed in Quebec, making it the studio's first animated film to have a Canadian French dub, as all DreamWorks Animation films had previously been dubbed in France.
+Before this, Flushed Away also received a Canadian French dub.